wendycahya/DecisionTree/README.md

 # Decision Tree Algorithm

 This project implements a decision tree algorithm to classify the iris dataset.<br/>
-I learned to implement from the original code.
+I learned to implement from the original code.<br/>
 [1] https://github.com/zziz/cart